stfc/PSyclone/doc/developer_guide/psy_data.rst

 ``DeclareArray{{dim}}d{{type}}`` and ``ProvideArray{{dim}}d{{type}}``
 will be created for each type and each specified number of dimensions.

-Below an example of using the ``process.py`` script in a Makefile for a read-only verification library (taken from ``lib/read_only/lfric/Makefile``):
+Below is an example of using the ``process.py`` script in a Makefile for a read-only verification library (taken from ``lib/read_only/lfric/Makefile``):

 .. code-block:: Makefile